AlexandruPalade/itp-case-web-23/README.md

 - **Conversion Functions**: There are utility functions for converting API responses into structured data that can be easily displayed.

 - **React Router**: The React Router library is used for navigation, allowing users to view parking details by clicking on parking names.

+## Deploy
+- For deploying the app I used Heroku, the link for the app is [link](https://itp-case-web-23-515b2358c032.herokuapp.com/)